banerRana/ITContractorsUnion/FAQ.md

 Those Companies To Increase The Number Of H1B Visas They Can Obtain.<br>

-If You Run Into This, It Is ABSOLUTELY Necessary That You Report It To The United States Department Of Labor, AND USCIS.<br>
+If You Run Into This, It Is ABSOLUTELY Necessary That You Report It To The United States Department Of Labor, The FTC, USCIS, And The Department Of Justice.<br>

 See [REPORTING_VIOLATORS](/REPORTING_VIOLATORS.md) For What You Can Do To Report H1B Scammers.